Hear the difference: Using CrumplePop's WindRemover

 • EQ

-First things first: use an equalizer to enhance or mitigate certain frequencies and get an overall clearer sound.
+Use an equalizer to enhance or mitigate certain frequencies and get an overall clearer sound.

 If you listen to your audio without any effects, you might notice that some parts sound muddy or undefined.
 This is because audio frequencies tend to interact with each other and sometimes can have a negative impact on the audio recordings.

-Equalization Adds Clarity
+• Equalization Adds Clarity

-The best way to fix this is by analyzing each frequency and choosing which ones to adjust to get a voice as clear as possible.
-When it comes to EQ settings, there’s no one-size-fits-all: audio recordings are affected by a variety of factors that determine the type of adjustments necessary, namely the type of microphone, the recording environment, and your voice.
+With EQ settings, there’s no one-size-fits-all: audio recordings are affected by a variety of factors that determine the type of adjustments necessary, namely the type of microphone, the recording environment, and your voice.

 Most likely, you’ll be able to remove the lower frequencies without affecting the overall sound quality.
 If that’s the case, you should do that to leave more room for additional effects and remove potential interferences with higher frequencies.